bhavaygg/InSTAnT/README.md

   - `1va`: Compares colocalization for genes in the input cell type vs all other cell types.
   - `1v1`: Compares colocalization for genes in the input cell type 1 vs input cell type 2.
   - `ava`: Compares colocalization for genes for all cell types vs all other cell types.

-Requires `run_ProximalPairs()` to be run first to generate the p-value matrix for all cells.

 Arguments:
  - `cell_type`: *(String)* Cell type to calculate differential colocalization for.
 Is ignored if mode == "ava".